IgniteUI/help-topics/topics/02_Controls/igDialog/06_igDialog Accessibility Compliance.md

 ### <a id="accessibility-compliance-intro"></a> Introduction

-All of the Ignite UI™ controls and components comply with Section 508, Subpart 1194.22 of the Rehabilitation Act of 1973.
+All of the %%ProductName%%™ controls and components comply with Section 508, Subpart 1194.22 of the Rehabilitation Act of 1973.
 Table 1 contains the specific rules of Subpart 1194.22 that pertain to the control.
 Also, detailed information about how the grid control complies with each rule is represented.

 To meet the requirements of each accessibility rule, in some cases you may need to interact with the control by to setting a specific property, but in other cases the control does the work for you.